 We are proud to present a stunning perspective into the world of internationally acclaimed women dance makers in honour of the 125th anniversary of women’s suffrage in New Zealand and our own 65th birthday.
-An evening in dance, inspired by significant anniversaries, is a creative incubator that will inspire memorable new works by celebrated contemporary choreographers from around the world.
+This evening of dance, inspired by significant anniversaries, will inspire memorable new works by celebrated contemporary choreographers from around the world.

 In recognition of this significant year in our company’s and our country’s histories, we are inspired by both our past, the great women who have contributed to our nation’s story, and by the many possibilities of dance making in the 21st century.

 Join us for a programme of specially commissioned works from some of the world’s most exciting choreographers:

 Sarah Foster-Sproull, from New Zealand, has worked with all of New Zealand’s major dance companies either as a dancer, choreographer or rehearsal director.
 Her work has been performed at festivals both locally and internationally.
 Sarah is currently a Professional Teaching Fellow at the University of Auckland and also teaches at Unitec and The New Zealand School of Dance.